 What are low-code and no-code?

 Low-code platforms and tools are as straightforward as they sound: the amount of coding knowledge required for people to use them is low, compared to traditional software development tools.
-No-code, often used interchangeably or alongside the phrase low-code, means mastering that platform or tool requires absolutely no coding knowledge.
+No-code, often used interchangeably or alongside the phrase low-code, means mastering that platform or tool requires absolutely no hand-coding.

-Low-code and no-code platforms generally have modular components and drag-and-drop features.
-This helps teams of non-technical people experiment, make prototypes, and build apps and integrations, speeding up software creation.
+Low-code application platforms generally have modular components and drag-and-drop features.
+This helps teams of non-technical people experiment, make prototypes, and build mobile apps and launch initiatives, speeding up software creation.

 Because their user interfaces are so simple and require so little coding experience, low-code and no-code tools have led to the rise of the “citizen developer.”
-Though application development may have involved teams of professional developers in the past, now everyone from the CEO to the office manager can participate.
+Though application development have involved an IT department plus teams of engineers.
+Now everyone from the CEO to the office manager can participate.

 Examples of low-code and no-code

 Inside most organizations, you’ll find plenty of no-code approaches to solving problems.
 For instance, let’s say your marketing team sends out an email newsletter using software like Constant Contact or Mailchimp.
-In both programs, users with zero coding knowledge can start with a basic email template, then drag and drop components to create a visually unique, custom-designed newsletter populated with your company’s blog posts, photos, and links.
+In both programs, users with zero coding knowledge can start with a basic email template, then move components around in a drag and drop interface to create a visually unique, custom-designed newsletter populated with your company’s blog posts, photos, and links.

-Or perhaps someone on your team needs to build a website quickly to advertise an upcoming event.
+Or perhaps someone in your business needs to build a website quickly to advertise an upcoming event.
 They can now choose from hundreds of no-code website-building tools, which offer pre-designed site templates or lead you through a series of steps to build backgrounds, animations, and other features into your website.

 What are the benefits of low-code development?